lukamac/language-frisc/README.md

-# Frisc language package
+# WIP: FRISC language package

-A short description of your language package.
+Atom support for FRISC assembly language.

+Does not work yet!